kiva/kiva-pricing-tool/docs/setup.md

 Clone the kiva-pricing-tool repository onto your computer.

 ## Frontend
-If you don't node-gyp installed globally, do so now
+If you don't have node-gyp installed globally, do so now
 ```
 npm install -g node-gyp
 ```